gvwilson/thirdbit/src/fiction/madica/index.md

 though,
 she wasn't waiting for Santa Claws to come and kidnap her.
 Instead,
-she was wondering where the little dinosaur had gone, how the black cats fit into it all, and who had been flying the saucer that had zapped her dolls (which she was *not* going to cry about, she told herself firmly).
+she was wondering where the snarkasaurus had gone, how the black cats fit into it all, and who had been flying the saucer that had zapped her dolls (which she was *not* going to cry about, she told herself firmly).